Margaret Farrar

-Biography
+Early life

 Margaret Petherbridge was born March 23, 1897, in Brooklyn, New York, to Margaret (Furey) and Henry Petherbridge, who owned a licorice factory.
-A lifelong resident of New York City, she attended Berkeley Institute in Brooklyn and graduated from Smith College in 1919.
+A lifelong resident of New York City, she attended the Berkeley Institute in Brooklyn and graduated from Smith College in 1919.
 After graduating, she worked briefly as a bank secretary.

+Career

 Petherbridge's career in crossword puzzles began at the New York World in 1921.
-She had been hired as the secretary to the editor of the Sunday edition of the New York World; he eventually assigned her to assist crossword inventor Arthur Wynne, who was overloaded with reader submissions of puzzles – and with complaints about flawed puzzles.
-Petherbridge had never solved a puzzle herself and therefore chose puzzles to be printed without testing them, until fellow World employee Franklin Pierce Adams criticized her for it; in response, she tried the puzzles, and discovered to her dismay that some of them were unsolvable.
-Petherbridge became excellent at preventing errors, leading to her status as an unofficial editor of the crossword-puzzle section.
+She had been hired as the secretary to the editor of the Sunday edition of the New York World; he eventually assigned her to assist crossword inventor Arthur Wynne, who was overloaded with reader submissions of puzzles and complaints about flawed puzzles.
+Petherbridge had never solved a puzzle herself and therefore chose puzzles to be printed without testing them, until fellow World employee Franklin P. Adams criticized her for it; in response, she tried the puzzles, and discovered that some of them were unsolvable.
+Petherbridge became skilled at preventing errors, leading to her status as an unofficial editor of the crossword-puzzle section.
 She eventually was allowed to create her own puzzles.
-She subsequently described her reaction as "(taking) an oath to edit the crosswords to the essence of perfection;" her puzzles eventually became more popular than Wynne's.
+She subsequently described her reaction as "[taking] an oath to edit the crosswords to the essence of perfection;" her puzzles eventually became more popular than Wynne's.

 In early 1924, Adams introduced Petherbridge to Richard L. Simon and M. Lincoln Schuster, who were launching a book publishing company but did not yet have any manuscripts.
 Petherbridge, along with two co-authors, was given an advance of $25 and asked to compile a book of crossword puzzles.
-Due to their anxiety over the success of the book, Simon & Schuster decided to issue the book under another imprint.
+Due to their anxiety over the success of the book, Simon & Schuster decided to issue the book under a different imprint.
 The Cross Word Puzzle Book launched Simon & Schuster as a major publisher and was the first of four bestselling compilations published that year.
 Simon & Schuster's crossword books became the longest continuously published book series.

-In 1926 Petherbridge married John C. Farrar, one of the co-founders of Farrar & Rinehart and Farrar, Straus and Giroux.
+In 1926, Petherbridge married John C. Farrar, one of the co-founders of Farrar & Rinehart and Farrar, Straus and Giroux.
 She left the World to raise a family and restricted her work to editing books (Simon & Schuster published about two per year).
 She used her royalties from the crossword books, which her father had invested on her behalf, to underwrite Farrar's publishing business.